 Protecting the Joints

-- Assistive devices as recommended by your doctor
+- Supportive devices as recommended by your doctor

 - Occupational therapy to learn how to take it easy on joints during daily activities